symlex/symlex/README.md

 [![Build Status](https://travis-ci.org/symlex/symlex.png?branch=master)](https://travis-ci.org/symlex/symlex)
 [![Documentation](https://readthedocs.org/projects/symlex-docs/badge/?version=latest&style=flat)](https://docs.symlex.org/en/latest/)

+**Symlex aims to simplify agile Web development by providing a working system that promotes best practices by example:**

+  - Built on top of well documented and tested standard components
+  - Contains everything to create full-featured Web applications: Service container, REST routing & Twig template engine
+  - Strict use of dependency injection for configuration and bootstrapping
+  - Small code and memory footprint
+  - Extremely fast compared to other PHP frameworks

 Symlex is designed to be simple with few concepts to understand - so that you can start implementing instead of wasting time on Stack Overflow.
 Since its initial release in 2014, it has proven to be well suited for rapidly building microservices,